Frequently Asked Questions

 - If you do not have a card, we can give you a guest pass.
 These passes are only good for two login attempts on the day that they are issued.

 Can I print?

 - Yes!
 To print, you must pre-load your card by paying cash at the circulation desk.
-Printing costs $0.10 per page.
+Printing costs $0.10 per page for black and white, just as with photocopies.
 Print jobs are released from the print release station in the back of the computer room, with instructions posted nearby.
 Library cards will hold any leftover print value indefinitely, guest passes can be returned to the circulation desk to get your change back (or the money will be lost).

 Do you have a fax machine?

 - Yes!
 The cost to send a fax is what it costs us to send it, which is based on the area code of the number it is being sent to.

 - Local area codes: 248, 313, 586, 734, and 810 cost $1 for the first page, and $0.10 for each additional page.

 - Long distance area codes: Within the U.S. cost $1 per page.
 Outside the U.S. are $5 per page, when possible (we will have to check the destination number).